What are motors? Which motors can be used for robotic applications? Which motor for which robot?

 - All kinds of non-electric motors

-What I will talk about in this post are the electric motors used in robotics.
+In this post, I will talk about the electric motors used in robotics.

-Note: The word robotics embraces so many concepts, and the vastness of the definitions and interpretations is so close from infinite that I won’t even try to define it here and now.
+Note: The word robotics embraces so many concepts, and the vastness of the definitions and interpretations is so close to infinite that I won't even try to define it here and now.

 Let's just agree that a robot has a "brain" (computer), some "senses" (sensors) to capture what happens around it, and "muscles" (actuators) to provide motion and interaction with the world.

-Now, WHY am I talking you about motors?
-I’m going to answer to that with three questions (and three answers), assuming my goal is to make robots.
+Now, WHY am I talking to you about motors?
+I will answer that with three questions (and three answers), assuming my goal is to make robots.

 - WHAT DO WE WANT?
 We want to make robots that move.
 We want motion.
-A nice example could be that you wish to design a robotic arm that can lift a banana for you (here is finally what the title was all about).
+An excellent example could be that you wish to design a robotic arm that can lift a banana for you (here is finally what the title was all about).

 - WHY DO WE WANT IT?
-Well, a robot that doesn’t move is not really a robot, is it?
-More like a rock or a pot of flowers.
+Well, a robot that doesn't move is not a robot, is it?
+It's more like a rock or a pot of flowers.
 But again, definitions of robotics vary widely.

 - HOW DO WE DO IT?
 We do it with electric motors.
-Because today (i.e end of year 2017), electric motorization is the most accessible technology to create motion.
+Because today (i.e., end of the year 2017), electric motorization is the most accessible technology to create motion.
 Not the only one, of course, but the cheapest, most available, and easiest to use.

-We can agree on one hand that robotic devices are better small, well integrated and not too greedy on power consumption.
-On the other hand, a robot is nice if it can move smoothly, wave its arms or lift things.
+We can agree on one hand that robotic devices are better small, well-integrated, and not too greedy on power consumption.
+On the other hand, a robot is friendly if it can move smoothly, wave its arms, or lift things.
 And be autonomous.
-(So many nice features could be added to this list, like massage your neck, or make you a sandwich, but let’s keep simple and carry on with the banana.)
+(So many excellent features could be added to this list, like massage your neck or making you a sandwich, but let's keep simple and carry on with the banana.)

-This naturally leads us toward small and efficient electric motors, the types than can easily be bought, integrated and controled.
+This naturally leads us toward small and efficient electric motors, the types that can easily be bought, integrated, and controlled.